 Storage

-Store leftover grilled salmon in an airtight container in the fridge for up to 3 days—it stays juicy and flavorful.
+Store leftover grilled salmon in an airtight container in the fridge for up to 3 days.
+It’ll still be juicy.
 If you’re freezing it, wrap it tightly in foil or plastic wrap first, then pop it into a freezer bag for up to a month.

 FAQ